phylum-dev/phylum-ci/README.md

 |Git `pre-commit` Hooks|[Documentation][precommit_docs]|

 There is also support for local use.
 This is the "fall-through" case used when no other environment is detected.
-This can be useful to analyze lockfiles locally, prior to or after submitting a pull/merge request (PR/MR) to a CI system.
+This can be useful to analyze dependency files locally, prior to or after submitting a pull/merge request (PR/MR) to a CI system.
 It can also help in establishing a successful submission prior to submitting a PR/MR to a CI system.
 Additionally, local use can aid troubleshooting after submitting a PR/MR to a CI system and getting unexpected results.

 The options for `phylum-ci`, automatically updated to be current for the latest release: